-Source and Accuracy of Estimates for the October 2009 CPS Microdata File on Internet Use
+Source of the Data and Accuracy of the Estimates for the October 2012 CPS Microdata File on School Enrollment

-SOURCE OF DATA
+SOURCE OF THE DATA

-The data in this microdata file are from the October 2009 Current Population Survey (CPS).
-The Census Bureau conducts the CPS every month, although this file has only October data.
+The data in this microdata file are from the October 2012 Current Population Survey (CPS).
+The U.S. Census Bureau conducts the CPS every month, although this file has only October data.
 The October survey uses two sets of questions, the basic CPS and a set of supplemental questions.
 The CPS, sponsored jointly by the Census Bureau and the U.S. Bureau of Labor Statistics, is the country's primary source of labor force statistics for the entire population.
-The National Telecommunications and Information Administration sponsors the supplemental questions for October.
+The Census Bureau and the National Center for Educational Statistics also jointly sponsor the supplemental questions for October.

 Basic CPS.
-The monthly CPS collects primarily labor force data about the civilian noninstitutional population living in the United States.
-The institutionalized population, which is excluded from the population universe, is composed primarily of the population in correctional institutions and nursing homes (91 percent of the 4.1 million institutionalized people in Census 2000).
+The monthly CPS collects primarily labor force data about the civilian noninstitutionalized population living in the United States.
+The institutionalized population, which is excluded from the population universe, is composed primarily of the population in correctional institutions and nursing homes (98 percent of the 4 million institutionalized people in Census 2010).
 Interviewers ask questions concerning labor force participation about each member 15 years old and over in sample households.
 Typically, the week containing the nineteenth of the month is the interview week.
 The week containing the twelfth is the reference week (i.e., the week about which the labor force questions are asked).